Aliases for ACAD9 Gene

 Previous GeneCards Identifiers for ACAD9 Gene

 This gene encodes a member of the acyl-CoA dehydrogenase family.
 Members of this family of proteins localize to the mitochondria and catalyze the rate-limiting step in the beta-oxidation of fatty acyl-CoA.
 The encoded protein is specifically active toward palmitoyl-CoA and long-chain unsaturated substrates.
 Mutations in this gene cause acyl-CoA dehydrogenase family member type 9 deficiency.
 Alternate splicing results in multiple transcript variants.[provided by RefSeq, Mar 2010]

 GeneCards Summary for ACAD9 Gene

-ACAD9 (Acyl-CoA Dehydrogenase Family, Member 9) is a Protein Coding gene.
-Diseases associated with ACAD9 include acad9 deficiency and acyl-coa dehydrogenase 9 deficiency.
+ACAD9 (Acyl-CoA Dehydrogenase Family Member 9) is a Protein Coding gene.
+Diseases associated with ACAD9 include Mitochondrial Complex I Deficiency, Nuclear Type 20 and Metabolic Acidosis.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Glucose / Energy Metabolism.
-GO annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
-An important paralog of this gene is ACAD8.
+Gene Ontology (GO) annotations related to this gene include flavin adenine dinucleotide binding and acyl-CoA dehydrogenase activity.
+An important paralog of this gene is ACADVL.

 UniProtKB/Swiss-Prot Summary for ACAD9 Gene